 Radiomics: liver parenchyma + tumor: radiomic features computed from the union of the tumor volume and liver parenchyma.

-Treatment clinical data and radiomics from liver parenchyma + tumor: the union of feature sets 2.
-And 7.
+Treatment clinical data and radiomics from liver parenchyma + tumor: the union of feature sets 2. and 8.

+Non treatment clinical data and radiomics from liver parenchyma + tumor: the union of feature sets 4. and 8.

-All clinical data and radiomics from liver paraenchyma + tumor: the union of feature sets 4.
-And 7.
+All clinical data and radiomics from liver parenchyma + tumor: the union of feature sets 5. and 8.

 Table 1 displays a list of categorized clinical variables.